aust21/virtual-mouse/readme.md

 jupyter nbconvert --to notebook --execute main.ipynb
 ```
 ### Gesture controls:
+- Put your hand in view of the camera
+- Move your hand to control the mouse
-To drag a box: Bring your index and middle fingers close together
+- Bring your index and thumb together to click
-To drop a box: Separate your index and middle fingers

 ## Troubleshooting
 If you encounter issues with Jupyter extensions, try the following:

 1. Uninstall the problematic extension:
 ```
-pip3.8 uninstall jupyter_contrib_nbextensions
+pip3 uninstall jupyter_contrib_nbextensions
 ```

 2. Reattempt to run the application